 Initial areas of focus include separated children and unaccompanied minors, with search and social media content designed to reach and raise money from UK donors.
 The agency is now planning a digitally-led winter appeal for the organisation.

 UNHCR head of UK fundraising Lydia Piddock said: “With more people fleeing war and persecution than at any time since World War Two, the refugee crisis is one of the most pressing issues of our time.
 Blue State will help us reach new audiences when they’re engaged and online, mobilising support for the refugee cause and helping make our humanitarian work possible.

 “Only 1% of UNHCR’s budget comes from the United Nations, so we rely almost entirely on donations to protect the many families who have fled for their lives.
 Public support has never been more critical.”

-Hannah Johnson, managing director at Blue State, said: “We have an opportunity to educate UK audiences in what’s happening and help them understand the role they can play in stabilising and supporting change in this environment.
+Blue State managing director Hannah Johnson said: “We have an opportunity to educate UK audiences in what’s happening and help them understand the role they can play in stabilising and supporting change in this environment.